 Keep attendees who want to maximize their experience excited and in conference-mode even after hours with offsite entertainment options.
 They can opt in to keep playing after hours to get the most out of their time at the conference and take advantage of more chances to meet people.
 After-hours events are great networking opportunities in a more casual settings like happy hours, sightseeing tours, sporting events, or shows.
 This investment in fun, casual networking really is an investment.
 Attendees that are comfortable with one another are much more likely to engage during sessions and get more out of the in-between moments, increasing your overall engagement and conference participation.

-Your speakers are the backbone of your event.
-Since most conference programs are mostly composed of speaker talks, you need to make sure that their presentations are captivating.
-With a little prep work, there are ways to ensure that your expectations and the expectations of the speaker are aligned.
-Find out well in advance how long your speakers need to talk about their topic.
+Conferences used to be all about one person speaking to many, where speakers were the backbone of the event.
+The leading edge of conferences is hundreds or thousands of people sharing with and learning from each other.
+Even in speaker sessions, there are ways to engage the audience so they can interact with the speakers.
+Ensure that your expectations and the expectations of the speaker are aligned.
 Make sure to include time for Q&A so presenters can respond to questions that the audience is craving to hear the answers to.
 Look at conferences that are abandoning the presentation model and are adopting groupthink, discussion style panels to break out of the normal lecture rut.
+(Take a look at some of the best conferences like TechCruch Disrupt- with a 24-hour Hackathon and Startup Battlefield competition-and The Future of Storytelling Summit-where attendees are encouraged to mingle with speakers- for ideas.)
 If it’s appropriate, invite your speakers to abandon their presentations altogether and have Q&A instead!
 Or structure some panels with three to five experts on stage, and have audience members ask live questions or submit them with the same polling softwares you used before.

 Things To Remember

 To make your conference a success, it’s important to deliver on your attendees expectations.